Table of Contents

 If you are looking to liquidate your limited company, whether voluntarily or not, the likelihood is that you will want to complete the process as quickly as possible and move on.

-How Long does it Take to Liquidate a Limited Company?
+How Long Does it Take For a Company to Liquidate?

-The length of time it takes to liquidate a limited company depends largely on the method used to close the business down.
-On top of this, the exact time scale will come down the individual circumstances of each company.
-A firm that has a very complex and intricate financial structure could take a lot longer to dissolve than one which is more linear, for example.
+The length of time it takes to liquidate a limited company depends largely on the method used to close down.
+On top of this, the exact time will come down to your individual circumstances.
+For example, a firm with a complex, intricate financial structure will likely take longer to dissolve than one with a more linear structure.

-If the company is insolvent, the number of creditors that are owed money is also an important factor.
-Dealing with multiple credits will be a lot more time consuming than if there were just one or two to satisfy.
+If the company is insolvent, the number of creditors that are owed money will also be an important factor in determining how long it takes to liquidate.
+Dealing with multiple creditors will be significantly more time-consuming than if there were only one or two.

-Once everything has been approved, the remainder of the liquidation process could take anywhere from three months to two years to complete.
-This is to account for things like the appointment of a liquidator, the sale of the company’s assets, agreeing with creditors’ claims and settling them.
+Once everything has been approved, the remainder of the process can take anywhere from three months to two years to complete.
+This time variation will depend on factors such as the appointment of a liquidator, the sale of company assets, agreeing with creditors’ claims and settling them, etc.

-There are two methods in which a company can be liquidated voluntarily – a creditors’ voluntary liquidation (CVL) or a members’ voluntary liquidation (MVL).
-The former is carried out when the business has debts it cannot satisfy and there is no viable way of continuing to trade, while the latter usually happens in circumstances where the director retires or does not wish to carry on with the business.
+A CVL is carried out when the business has debts that it cannot satisfy and there is no clear, viable method of continuing to trade.
+Alternatively, an MVL will take place in circumstances where the director retires or no longer wishes to carry on with the business.

 Creditors’ Voluntary Liquidation

-The process itself is broken down into several stages:
+The process of a CVL can be broken down into several stages: